Tag: reflection

 ※Prayer※

-God, your word goes to a past we do not fully know.
+God, your goes to a past we do not fully know.
 Your word also goes forward to a time we cannot see.
-Thank you for the guidance that your word provides us, and may we the of your word to others.
+Thank you for the guidance that your word provides us, and may we share the gift of your word to others.
 Amen.

 • Remembrance of Change